jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Allara.md

 Pale, sallow appearing, jet black eyes, various colored hair (black, violet, grey).
 Can transform into a poisonous form with long talon like nails and crying black ichor.

 ## Relationships
-- Brother, unknown name, appear close to each other
+- [[Lucian Thorne]], her brother, is close with her and offered to help set her up with a contact, Mira
 - Was upset when [[Varrick]] decided to join The Circle of Ruin and Thistle.
 Varrick used his dying breath to apologize to Allara while she tried to heal him.
+After is resurrection, they reconciled and Varrick became a follower of The [[Raven Queen]]

 ## Secrets from the group
-- Saw the markings on the hands of [[Dunspero Beaumont]] marking her a member of The [[Circle of Ruin and Thistle]]
+- Saw the markings on the hands of [[Dunspero Beaumont]] demonstrating that she was a member of The [[Circle of Ruin and Thistle]]
 - Mira (likely from [[The Savage Seven]]?) would like to talk to Allara about working for her and Allara would be owed a few years wages and would probably be paid what she is owed if she worked with her